 Lauren says this can happen when lucid dreaming (where you gain some control over the dream and may become aware you’re dreaming).
 “Lucid dreaming makes us feel as though we’re not attached to everything on Earth so we feel like we’re falling,” she says.
 “Basically its a dream of moving too quickly, feeling insecure.”

 You dream of someone who gravely wronged you

 “Survivors of trauma may dream about the perpetrators, at first feeling in a helpless position, but as time goes on, [they] may become more and more strong and able to defend themselves,” Englander says.
 “This may mirror improvements in their mood and sense of self-esteem as they progress in therapy.”
-You may also be having nightmares for these reasons.

 You’re back in school, about to take a test, and didn’t study

 “This dream motif happens when we’re anxious about something we have to do—about our performance,” Pagano says.
 “We feel as if we’re not prepared for a task or an interview and it blindsides us.”

 You’re moving from place to place and surrounded by strange people and events